dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 Placing a single apostrophe in front of any statement effectively tells Excel to skip that statement.
 This is called commenting out code.
 You can use the single apostrophe to also create comments or notes in your code (see Figure 22-1).

-It’s sometimes beneficial to comment out multiple lines of code.
+It's sometimes beneficial to comment out multiple lines of code.
 This way, you

 can test certain lines of code while telling Excel to ignore the commented lines.